waimea-aalee/300dtd-client-tracker-project/docs/0-requirements.md

 # User Experience (UX) Principles

-## Desirable
+## Useful

-All the design elements, like imagery, should be used to bring the end user appreciation and emotion to the system
+The system should be useful, and it should fulfill a real need for a group of end users

 ### Relevance to the System

+This principle is relevant to this project because

 Replace this text with an explanation of why the principle is relevant to this particular project.